yuex/awesome-latex/README.md

 Note the fun part is that if the package you are installing depends on other CTAN packages, you have to resolve the dependencies yourself manually.
-So please keep calm, carry on, and have fun.
-Or what else can you do?
+So please keep calm, carry on, and try hard to have some fun.
+Or what else you can do?

 Awesome, right?
+If you don't feel so, then try harder.

 BTW, if you want to give it a shot, try compile `assignment.tex`.